Node.js Async Iterators: for await...of, Streams, and Backpressure

 console.log('Server is up');

 events.once() is the promise equivalent of emitter.once(eventName, listener), but instead of a callback, you get a promise you can await.
-It removes the listener after the event fires (or after an error), so there's no cleanup to worry about.
+It removes the listener after the event fires or after an error, so there is no iterator cleanup path to manage.

 A practical pattern is using events.once() to wait for server readiness, socket connection, or any one-time lifecycle event.
-It's cleaner than wrapping emitter.once() in a new Promise() manually, and it handles the 'error' event edge case automatically.
+It is cleaner than wrapping emitter.once() in a new Promise() manually, and it handles the 'error' event edge case automatically.

 Building Custom Async Iterables